nthparty/b3u/README.rst

 Purpose
 -------
 When applications that employ `Boto3 <https://boto3.readthedocs.io>`_ must work with AWS resources that are spread across multiple accounts, it can be useful to tie AWS configuration information (both `credentials <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html>`_ and `non-credentials <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html>`_) directly to associated AWS resources (*e.g.*, by including the configuration data within URIs).
-This library provides methods that extract AWS configuration data from URIs, offering a succinct syntax for passing (directly into boto3 methods) configuration data that is included within URIs.
+This library provides methods that extract AWS configuration data and method parameters from URIs, offering a succinct syntax for passing (directly into boto3 methods) configuration data and/or resource names that are included within URIs.

 Package Installation and Usage
 ------------------------------